harshit0019/Power-BI-Projects/README.md

 ## 📁 Contents

-- `.pbix` files for each project
+- `.pbix` files for each Power BI project
-- `images/` — place project screenshot images here (recommended size: 1280×720)
+- Jupyter notebooks for EDA (where applicable)
+- Dataset references

 ---